jimmyptl-jer/Docker/ReadMe.md

-Certainly!
-Here’s your `Dockerfile` with detailed comments explaining each instruction:
+Node `Dockerfile` with detailed comments explaining each instruction:

 ```Dockerfile
 # Use the official Node.js image from Docker Hub as the base image